jaanekaraster/30-day-map-challenge-23/README.md

 ## Day 15: OSM
 ![day15 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day15_osm/day15.png)

-Where can commuters walk <1 km to access Mumbai Metro?
+Mumbai, a city of around 25 million including the metro area, is one of the world's rapidly expanding "megacities."
+It has several local train lines and a single metro, but many more metro lines are planned and in progress.
+One of the big questions today is what proportion of this urban population will actually use these Metro lines once they're finished, and how much these lines will reduce road traffic in the process.

+Given these developments, which areas are within a 1km or less walking distance from each station?
+(Showing only currently completed lines)

-Thanks to Geoff Boeing for the OSMNX Python package which creates road networks from OSM; I used various isochrone plugins in QGIS to find the road network distances.
+Thanks to Geoff Boeing for the [OSMNX](https://geoffboeing.com/publications/osmnx-paper/) Python package which creates road networks from OSM; I used various isochrone plugins in QGIS to find the road network distances.

 [Felt Map](https://rebrand.ly/ilmsepz)